Ledger Gateway Override

 • Calling ToolSearch to load hubspot-batch-create-associations

-• Writing HubSpot CLI create/update/associate commands directly
+• Writing HubSpot CLI create/update/associate/custom-event commands directly

 These are signs of Ledger bypass.
 The only agent that should load HubSpot write tool schemas is Ledger itself.